 Laparoscopic procedures are used for both diagnostic laparoscopy for fertility as well as to treat several minor infertility issues and other mild medical complications.
 Sometimes, even minor laparoscopic surgery for infertility with IUI can help a woman conceive, and in some cases with severe infertility, laparoscopic surgery followed by IVF is considered to be the best treatment option to help couples conceive a pregnancy.

 Moreover, the laparoscopy for infertility success rate and laparoscopy for infertility cost in India varies from place to place and person-to-person, based on her past medical history, the type of treatment opted, and risks associated.

 Risk Associated with Laparoscopy

 Laparoscopy is minimal risk and less complicated kind of surgery.
 There are fewer risks associated with it.
 Still, there are some risks that are present.
 The most common risks that can be said to have been related to laparoscopic surgery are infection, bleeding, or any damage to abdominal organs, etc. These risks occur rarely.
 It is important to note these signs and consider them as potential risks.

-There are some after-effects of the surgery.
+There are some side effects of laparoscopy for infertility.
 These are rare but could happen.
 You may experience:

 - Pain in the abdominal region